cgwalters/test-exit-on-idle/README.md

 The systemd event loop has special support for exiting, which GMainLoop doesn't.
 This demo app uses a tristate.

+### Clients should always use the well-known name

+One thing that wasn't obvious to me at the start, but due to the way DBus policies work, any attempt to send a message to the non-current owner of the name will be denied (which happens when the service is exiting and has released the name).

+Thus, clients should always send messages to the well-known name.

 ### Save our state on disk

 A stateful service needs to actually save things on disk, this app